fleetdm/fleet/proposals/apple-mdm/application-deployment.md

 > NOTE: We will have to generate `icons/_icon_hashes.plist` on-the-fly (used by Munki client)...
 > With a combination of caching and the `ListObjectsV2` API.

-New table `apple_installments` that represents allocation of installers into teams:
+New table `team_apple_installers` that represents allocation of installers into teams:
 - `id`
 - `installer_id` (reference to `apple_installers.id`)
 - `managed BOOLEAN` (if `true`, then the app is automatically installed, if `false` then it will show up as optional in "Managed Software Center")